istio/community/steering/elections/2021/linsun.md

 Here's a paragraph about why I'm running.

-I am an open source enthusiast and firm believer that Istio will become the dominant service mesh.
+I am an open-source enthusiast and firm believer that Istio will become the dominant service mesh.
 I am passionate about advocating for Istio in the service mesh industry and helping users adopt Istio successfully.
-If elected, I would love to help out with various aspects of making Istio successful, such as enforcing principles to guide the project or fostering an environment for happy developers/contributors/vendors/users or providing neutral mediation for non-technical disputes etc.
+If elected, I would love to help out with various aspects of making Istio successful, such as enforcing principles to guide the project or fostering an environment for happy developers/contributors/vendors/users, or providing neutral mediation for non-technical disputes, etc.